publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1514.md

         (1)

-         A protest of a decision made under subsection (a) of this section shall be filed in writing, or transmitted electronically pursuant to an electronic data interchange system, in accordance with regulations prescribed by the Secretary.
+         A protest of a decision made under subsection (a) shall be filed in writing, or transmitted electronically pursuant to an electronic data interchange system, in accordance with regulations prescribed by the Secretary.
 A protest must set forth distinctly and specifically—

-            (A) each decision described in subsection (a) of this section as to which protest is made;
+            (A) each decision described in subsection (a) as to which protest is made;

             (B) each category of merchandise affected by each decision set forth under paragraph (1);